Regulative Principle of Worship

 Reformed Baptist Theology

 Our goal is to teach the whole counsel of God as we preach expositionally through the Bible.
 Though we do seek not to become unbalanced in our theology by overly focusing upon one doctrine to the neglect of other truths, we firmly believe that the understanding of the absolute sovereignty of God affects every aspect of our church life, including our doctrine, our preaching, our philosophy of ministry, our counseling, and our worship.
 We stand upon the “five solas” of the Reformation as essential doctrines of the faith: Sola scriptura (Scripture alone), Sola fide (faith alone), Sola gratia (grace alone), Solus Christus (Christ alone), and Soli Deo gloria (glory to God alone).
-It is required of all church members to affirm, and have a basic understanding of, these five core doctrines.
 We also believe, love, and teach the Doctrines of Grace: Total Depravity, Unconditional Election, Efficacious Atonement, Efficacious Call, and the Perseverance of the Saints.
-Though we do not require full ascription to these doctrines for church membership, we do require church members not to be divisive or argumentative over these issues or any other non-essential doctrine that is held and taught by the church.

 Biblical Family Worship